 Pentecost actually falls on a Sunday, but the Amish take the following Monday off to rest.
 They use the day off to reflect on their faith and remind themselves that their faith is more important than work and money.

 Similar to Ascension Day, there’s no large feast prepared for Pentecost Monday.
-They’ll enjoy more picnic-style foods like deviled eggs, broccoli salad, potato salad, and coleslaw with family and friends.
+They’ll enjoy more picnic-style foods like deviled eggs, broccoli salad, potato salad, and other delicious PA.
+Dutch side dishes with family and friends.

 Though Thanksgiving is a secular holiday, the Amish have adopted it as one of their celebrations.
-The Amish work 6 days of the week, so Thanksgiving allows them a day of rest to spend with their family.
+The Amish work 6 days a week, so Thanksgiving allows them a day of rest to spend with their family.

 The Amish celebrate Thanksgiving in the same way the non-Amish do: family, feasts, and free from work.
 However, this holiday falls in the middle of their wedding season, so sometimes, their Thanksgiving celebration may be deserted to attend a wedding instead.